snood1205/camera-angulara/README.md

 ## Contributing

-Feel free to report issues and complete pull requests using GitHub.
+Feel free to report issues and complete pull requests using GitLab.